ana-mc-almeida/meic/courses/smis/project/business_8.md

 ### Governance Analysis in Healthcare: Focus on Pharmaceuticals and Medical Devices

+The pharmaceuticals and medical devices sector is a critical component of the healthcare industry.
+It is characterized by its essential role in delivering therapeutic and diagnostic innovations that support both individual and public health.

-The pharmaceuticals and medical devices sector operates under some of the most rigorous regulatory frameworks <134>, where effective governance <112> must balance patient safety with Governance, Risk, and Compliance (GRC) (<113>) demands to effectively manage complex supply chains <231> and meet stringent quality standards.
+Consequently, the sector operates under some of the most rigorous regulatory frameworks <134>, where effective governance <112> must balance patient safety with Governance, Risk, and Compliance (GRC) (<113>) demands to effectively manage complex supply chains <231> and meet stringent quality standards.

 Regulatory compliance <106> forms the foundation, with organizations needing to satisfy multiple regulatory bodies <133> including the FDA, EMA, and MDR.
 This demands comprehensive documented information <109> systems to ensure full product traceability from development through distribution.
 Regular audits <101> and certifications <105> like ISO 13485 validate these quality management systems.